Keibert Ruiz Player Props: Nationals vs. Braves

-Keibert Ruiz -- 2-for-4 with a double in his most recent game -- will be in action for the Washington Nationals versus the Atlanta Braves, with Spencer Strider on the mound, on April 1 at 4:05 PM ET.
+Keibert Ruiz -- 2-for-4 with a home run and an RBI in his most recent game -- will be in action for the Washington Nationals against the Atlanta Braves, with Jared Shuster on the hill, on April 2 at 1:35 PM ET.

-He strung together two hits (going 2-for-4 with a double) in his most recent appearance against the Braves.
+He hit a home run while going 2-for-4 in his most recent game against the Braves.

 Keibert Ruiz Game Info & Props vs. the Braves